01 March 2025

 Finally Labour's Clement Attlee became Prime Minister in 1945 and Aneurin Bevan became Health Minister.
 It was Bevan who campaigned to bring about the NHS in modern form, based on 3 essential values ideas which Bevan expressed in the launch July 1948: 1] that the services helped all citizens; 2] healthcare was free and 3] that care would be provided based on need rather than ability to pay.

 The Birth of the NHS by Jessica Brain was a great book.
 The launch of the NHS in July 1948 came from decades of work from those who felt the current healthcare system needed to be revolutionised.
 It was launched at the Park Hospital Manchester, providing free healthcare and medical services for ordinary families.
-The NHS’ workers, mainly general practitioners, were paid largely through taxation.
+The NHS’ workers, mainly G.Ps, were paid largely through taxation.
 But as equipment and technology advanced, financially stability became harder.

 All 4 U.K countries provided the following services: hospitals and specialists, local health authorities, GPs and dentists.
 Since then the NHS has gone through many changes, developing and expanding.
 In the early years of the NHS, expenditure was already exceeding expectations and prescriptions charges were considered to meet the rising costs.
 By the 1960s these early adjustments were altered and it was considered to be a strong era of growth for the NHS, especially in drug developments.
 And new reorganisations occurred in 1974 as the economic optimism of the earlier decade waned.
 By the 1980s and Margaret Thatcher’s government (1979-90), modern management methods were introduced.
 But even Thatcher saw the necessity for the NHS to remain a core of British life.